odriverobotics/ODrive/docs/can-protocol.md

 To set the desired baud rate, use `<odrv>.can.set_baud_rate(<value>)`.
 The baud rate can be done without rebooting the device.
 If you'd like to keep the baud rate, simply call `<odrv>.save_configuration()` before rebooting.

 Each axis looks like a separate node on the bus.
-Thus, they've inherited a new configuration property: `can_node_id`.
-This ID can be from 0 to 63 (0x3F) inclusive.
+Thus, they both have the two properties `can_node_id` and `can_node_id_extended`.
+The node ID can be from 0 to 63 (0x3F) inclusive, or, if extended CAN IDs are used, from 0 to 16777215 (0xFFFFFF).

 ### Example Configuration